Magnolia figo (Lour.) DC.

 Banana Shrub, Port Wine Magnolia, Dwarf Chempaka, Brown-stalked Magnolia, Chinese Tulip Tree

-Magnolia figo var. figo, Liriodendron figo (basionym), Michelia figo, Liriopsis fuscata, Magnolia annonifolia, Magnolia fasciata, Magnolia fuscata, Magnolia meleagrioides, Magnolia parvifolia, Magnolia versicolor, Michelia fascicata, Michelia fuscata, Michelia parviflora, Sampacca parviflora
+Magnolia figo var. figo, Liriodendron figo, Michelia figo, Liriopsis fuscata, Magnolia annonifolia, Magnolia fasciata, Magnolia fuscata, Magnolia meleagrioides, Magnolia parvifolia, Magnolia versicolor, Michelia fascicata, Michelia fuscata, Michelia parviflora, Sampacca parviflora

 Bloom Time: Early spring through the summer

-Magnolia figo is an evergreen tree up to 13 feet (3.9 m) tall.
-The leaves are leathery, dark glossy-green, up to 10 cm long.
-It is cultivated as an ornamental plant in gardens for its fragrant flowers, which are cream-white, purple rounded, or light-purple, and strongly scented with isoamyl alcohol.
+Magnolia figo is an evergreen tree that grows up to 13 feet (3.9 m) tall.
+Leaves are leathery, dark glossy-green, and up to 10 cm long.
+It is cultivated as an ornamental plant in gardens for its fragrant flowers that are creamy-white, purple, or light purple and strongly scented with isoamyl alcohol.
 The flowers appear in early spring, with blooms continuing sporadically through the summer.